 Qualifications & Training

 I am a Registered Clinical Counsellor (RCC #12377) with more than 20 years experience in the fields of Counselling and Education, working various times as a clinician, university professor, and/or scholar.
 I have a Bachelors of Arts (Psychology, Honours, SFU), Masters in Counselling Psychology (SFU) and a Ph.D. in Educational Psychology (SFU).
-I have taught Counselling and Education at Simon Fraser University, the University of British Columbia, Kwantlen Polytechnic University, and City University, and I have provided clinical supervision for more than 70 Masters level counsellor throughout the lower mainland and Ontario.
+I have taught Counselling and Education at Simon Fraser University, the University of British Columbia, Kwantlen Polytechnic University, and City University, and I have provided clinical supervision for more than 70 Masters level counsellors throughout the lower mainland and Ontario.

 I am trained in accelerated experiential dynamic psychotherapy (AEDP), emotion-focused, existential, narrative, solution-focused, and cognitive-behavioural approaches, and hold additional certifications in emotion-focused therapy (Dr. Les Greenberg), accelerated experiential dynamic psychotherapy (Dr. Diana Fosha; Dr. Ron Fredrick; Dr. Karen Krantz; Dale Trimble), narrative therapy (Dr. Stephen Madigan & Dr. David Nylund), emotion-focused couples therapy (Dr. Sue Johnson), dialectical behavior therapy (DBT; Dr. Alex Chapman & Dr. John Warner) and collaborative divorce (BC Collaborative Roster Society).
 I engage in ongoing training and supervision.

 **For more information about RCC's and the B.C.
 Association of Clinical Counsellors: click here